susom/biocatalyst-link/README.md

 # BioCatalyst Link
-This external module creates a single endpoint that can be used by outside users to access reports for many REDCap projects.
-The difference between using this External Module and using the REDCap API call to 'Export Reports', is that this external module handles all data access to REDCap projects so the end user does not need an API token for each project that they want to retrieve data from.
+This external module creates a collection of endpoints that can be used by outside users to access reports for many REDCap projects.
+The difference between using this External Module report retrieval system and using the REDCap API call to 'Export Reports', is that this external module handles all data access to REDCap projects so the end user does not need an API token for each project in order to access report data.

-There are 2 security measures which allow control over access to these API requests.
+There are 2 security measures which allow control over access to these API requests:

+ 1. There is a secret shared between the two endpoints
+ 2. IP range checks is performed to ensure the request is from a trusted user.

 ## Setup
-The module must be enabled from the **REDCap Control Center**.
+To enable this capability, this external module must be enabled from the **REDCap Control Center**.

 #### System Parameters
 ![ExternalModule](images/ExternalModule.png)